 Overview

 PandaDoc is the unusual entry in this category β a platform that solves a different problem than DocuSign or Dropbox Sign and accidentally ends up being a better answer for an entire class of buyer.
 Where dedicated eSignature tools start with the assumption that you already have a finished document, PandaDoc starts at the blank page.
 You build the proposal, the contract, the SOW, or the quote inside the same workspace where your prospect will eventually sign it.
-For sales-led organizations, marketing agencies, and professional services firms that ship documents as part of the deal, this collapses two tools into one.
+For sales-led organizations, marketing agencies, real estate brokerages, and professional services firms that ship documents as part of the deal, this collapses two tools into one.

 The product is anchored around a block-based document editor.
 You drag in text, images, tables, video clips, dynamic pricing tables, content-library blocks, and signature fields, then save the result as a template.
 Sales reps generate documents from CRM records β HubSpot, Salesforce, Pipedrive, Zoho β without leaving the deal screen.
 Recipients see a polished, branded proposal instead of a static PDF, can ask questions inline, accept variants of pricing tables interactively, and sign the same document they negotiated.
 After they sign, the platform captures payment via Stripe, PayPal, Square, or Authorize.net inside the same flow.
 Then the analytics dashboard shows you who opened it, how long they spent on the pricing page, and which sections they re-read.